Seroe Colorado: Education

 In September 1929, a significant milestone was achieved in Seroe Colorado with the International School of Aruba, marking the first English school in Aruba.
 Lago Oil and Transport Co.
 Ltd. owned and operated the school, primarily catering to the educational needs of expatriates' children residing on the island.
 However, during the 1960s, the school expanded its services and began admitting the dependents of local residents, charging tuition fees for enrollment.

 Following the closure of Lago in 1985, a group of parents whose children were still attending the school came together to form the International School of Aruba (ISA).
 This non-profit foundation was established with the aim of ensuring the continuation of English language education on the island.
 The ISA took on the responsibility of providing high-quality education to students, preserving the legacy of the original English school in Seroe Colorado, and meeting the educational needs of the diverse community on the island of Aruba.

 Anchor monument

 On March 31, 1985, a significant event took place in Seroe Colorado, which coincided with the closure of the Lago Oil Refinery.
 An anchor, painted red and standing nearly 5 m tall, was installed on the beach.
 Originating from Germany in the 1960s, the anchor had been lost at sea before finding its final resting place in Seroe Colorado.
-It holds a dedication to all the seaman who lost their lives at sea.
+It holds a dedication to all the seamen who lost their lives at sea.